kangpyo/ABCD_J/README.md

 **Returns:**

-*   `forces_particle`: A matrix containing the forces on each particle in the system.
+*   `forces_particle`: An array of Svector containing the forces on each particle in the system.

 **Example:**